 HP-PC-Workstation-Kayak-XU800 09

-Nguon anh - Thomas Schanz (CC BY-SA 4.0)
+Source - Thomas Schanz (CC BY-SA 4.0)

 Frequently asked questions about computers for students

-Will a cheap device last a long time?
+Can cheap machines last a long time?

 Yes, if the components are balanced, transparent and there is still a reasonable upgrade path.